maximeantoine1997/invoice-generator/README.md

 # Invoice Generator

-A simple, flexible invoice generator built with [Bun](https://bun.sh/) and [React PDF](https://react-pdf.org/), wrapped in a Raycast script for one‑click PDF creation and preview.
+A simple, flexible invoice generator built with [Bun](https://bun.sh/) and [React PDF](https://react-pdf.org/), wrapped in a Raycast script for one‑click PDF creation and preview for MacOs.

 ## 🚀 Features